greenthegarden/homelab/README.md

 The storage service is running [TrueNAS Scale Community Edition][storsoft] as the storage solution.

-TrueNAS Scale ElectricEel-24.10.2 was installed directly on to the Storage Server.
+TrueNAS Scale ElectricEel-24.10.2 was installed directly on to the ZimBlade.

 The initial configuration of TrueNAS was based on details described in [6 Crucial Settings to Enable on TrueNAS SCALE][truenassettings].

 ### Homelab Applications and Services

 The majority of applications and services running within the Homelab are deployed as [Docker containers][docker], running within [LXC Linux containers][linuxcontainers].
-The exceptions are Nextcloud and Home Assistant, which are running in virtual machines.
+The exceptions are Nextcloud and Home Assistant, which are running in virtual machines, and Wazuh is installed directly on an LXC Linux Container.

 The Linux containers run [Debian 12 Bookworm][debian] as the host OS.

 The following resource details are used for LXC Linux Containers:

-Low resource services:
+Low resource services, those which are largely stateless:

 | Resource  | Value                                                  |
 | --------- | -------------------------------------------------------- |